Make, learn and talk about needle lace.

 I would like our members to comment on and list books and resources they know of for this form of needlelace - reticella.
 When we get enough responses, I'll add it all to the box above.
 I think it…Continue

 Started by Lorelei Halley.
-Last reply by Carolyn Wetzel Jan 3.
+Last reply by Lorelei Halley Aug 17, 2017.

 Comment